Baumaker History, Family Crest & Coats of Arms

 The surname Baumaker was first found in Peeblesshire (Gaelic: Siorrachd nam Pùballan), former county in South-central Scotland, in the present day Scottish Borders Council Area, where they held a family seat in the old manor of Bower in the parish of Drummelzier.
 Further south "a family of the name lived in Alnwick for several centuries, and it is chiefly in Newcastle and South Northumberland."

-Important Dates for the Baumaker family
+Early History of the Baumaker family

 This web page shows only a small excerpt of our Baumaker research.
 Another 184 words (13 lines of text) covering the years 1296, 1343, 1376, 1395, 1422, 1557, 1558, 1385, 1449, 1417, 1449, 1539, 1648 and 1563 are included under the topic Early Baumaker History in all our PDF Extended History products and printed products wherever possible.